FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 :::{important}
 USLCI and most other LCI repositories on the FLCAC do not contain all of the flows contained within the [FEDEFL repository](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/elementary_flow_list/datasets), they only contain FEDEFL flows that are used by processes in their respective repositories in order to reduce file sizes.
 FEDEFL flows that are not contained in a repository but need to be referenced in a new process can be imported into the repository.
 :::

+### NAICS Categorization
+Technosphere flows and processes on the FLCAC are classified using the North American Industry Classification System (NAICS) 2 digit/4 digit classification scheme.
+The [FLCAC Commons Core Database](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/Fed_Commons_core_database/datasets) contains the NAICS folder structure and can be imported into an openLCA database to align flows and processes.
+Steps to assign proper categorization to new flows and processes:
+1. Search your product or process on the [Census Bureau NAICS website](https://www.census.gov/naics/) and identify the proper four-digit NAICS code
+2. In openLCA, import the Commons Core Database into the database with your data
+3. Drag and drop your processes and flows that you will be submitting into the correct NAICS folders in your openLCA database

 ### LCIA Results
 Once all elementary and technosphere flows have been aligned with the guidelines above, it is important to run LCIA results on your new model in openLCA to ensure that results are similar to those in your original model.
 If results are not similar, differences must be understood and discussed in the metadata.